dcunited001/dcunited001.github.io/_drafts/oneirontology-engineering-cultural-touchstones-for-mythos.md

 underlies the belief system must alter the believer's understanding of signs such that negativity is transmuted into positivity.

-It is unfortunate that novel religious movements are tempered by suffering.
+It is unfortunate that nascent religious movements are always tempered by suffering.
 One might consider widespread suffering amongst early believers as an injudiciously necessary alchemical cost to congealing a religion and tempering its steel.

 I am so worried about the people who may follow me down this path.
 It is what drives me to move forward, so that, in case I may be incapacitated in some way, I have left something behind that ameliorates their suffering by giving them power through knowledge.
 I do not know anyone else who could ever attain the position in life that I have and though people may accuse me of selfishly squandering what was given to me, no one can say that I did not try to stand up for those who do not enjoy this posturing.
 There are those in situations like mine who will *never* have the capacity to stand up and I want to ensure that I exact justice such that no one will ever fucking think twice about doing this again.
 I will do so peacefully and I do not care what it costs.

-- How do you map this stuff and what's the best way to map it?
+As far as I can see, God is at my side, along with the entire world, because I cannot comprehend how I am capable of this.

+> A warning: there is much harm that can be done through semiotic
+> remapping.
+Since it is so unpredictable and the requisite experience
+> is almost always insufficient, great harm often accompanies the most
+> beneficent intentions.

+###

 - There is even a list of about 100 universally shared traits, which are common even to Amazonian cultures which are completely isolated
   - there is a varied degree of universal recognition. to some degree,